Rodeffs/PNGconverter/README.md

 ### Why is it useful

 Some websites, say imageboards, don't allow to post any files besides images.
-If you wanted to share some other file via them, you'd have to upload it somewhere and then share a link (those could be banned too)
+If you wanted to share some other file via them, you'd have to upload it somewhere and then share a link and those could be banned too

-By utilising this program, you can convert this file to PNG, send it, and anybody can convert it back to original and since PNG format is lossless no data is lost
+By utilising this program, you can convert any file to PNG, send it and anybody can convert it back without data loss.
+Since PNG format utilises compression, the resulting PNG might even be smaller in size than input

-Also, again due to lossless compression, the resulting PNG is smaller than the input
+Also it's just a cool data visualizing tool

 ### Limitations